WARP-LAB/WARP-GUIDES-WEBPACK/02-webpack-guide-devserver/readme.md

 ### manage-htaccess

-Skip this if not on Apache.
+Skip this if not on Apache within our devserver.
 We will need port proxying.
 Instead of proxying within Apache2 vhost or NGINX proxy (ze best!), this will give us fast proxy on/off in on Apache managed via `.htaccess`
 [manage-htaccess](https://github.com/WARP-LAB/manage-htaccess)